BC Land for Sale: What You Need to Know About Real Estate and Water Well Systems

 BC Land for Sale with Shared Water Well Systems

 As you might expect, it’s always best to have your own, independent water system.
-However, suppose the property under consideration is currently serviced by a shared water well system and there are lots of them in British Columbia.
-In that case, you need to be aware of the implications—especially if the well is on another property.
+However, let’s assume that a shared water well system, prevalent in British Columbia, currently services the property under consideration.
+You must consider the consequences, especially if the well is on another property.

 A shared well is typically located on one property along with a submersible pump.
-There can be two or more properties sharing a water well and the shared well agreement can be set up many different ways.
+There can be two or more properties sharing a water well, and the shared well agreement can be set up in many different ways.

 Neighbours accessing the well water are generally expected to share equally the costs associated with the well, including electricity, maintenance, and repairs.
 Once the water reaches your property, you may be responsible for the water treatment and pressure systems required to meet your needs.

-Shared wells in British Columbia should be registered, maybe licenced and certified—with all documentation available for review—for the neighbouring property without a well to secure a right of access.
+Shared wells in British Columbia should be registered, maybe licensed, and certified, with all documentation available for review for the neighbouring property without a well to secure a right of access.

 If a verbal shared well agreement is the only thing in place and your neighbour decides—as the owner of the well—to stop sending water to your property, you may have little or no legal recourse.
 And even if the handshake agreement is working perfectly for a time, you need to be aware that your neighbour may sell at any time, and the next owner may not be as amenable.